Ibrahim-hossain/Project_one_bootstrap/README.md

-This is a web static page. in this sourch code i have used HTML,CSS,Jquery.
+This is a web static page. in this source code i have used HTML,CSS,Jquery.